 - Bolton Council owns 3.22% of the non-voting shares in Manchester Airport Holdings Ltd (MAHL) and will receive 3.22% of any dividends paid.
 The shareholding can be valued using the earnings based method and discounted cash flow method.
 As a result of the impact of the Coronavirus pandemic no dividends were paid during the year.
-MAHL's most recent accounts for the year ending 31 March 2021 indicated the company had net assets of £997.9m (£1,345.7m the previous year) and made a loss of £403.9m after taxation (profit of £52.3m in the previous year).
+MAHL's most recent accounts for the year ending 31 March 2022 indicated the company had net assets of £724.9m (£997.9m the previous year) and made a loss of £321.3m after taxation (loss of £404.6m in the previous year).
 Further information and details of the Manchester Airport Holdings Limited financial statements may be obtained from the Company Secretary, Olympic House, Manchester Airport Holdings Limited, Manchester M90 1QX. - J.P.
 Morgan is an investment held for the benefit of the Maintenance of Graves in Perpetuity account.

 - In August 2015 the Council agreed to the creation of a Local Authority Trading Company (LATC) to deliver certain Adult Social Care Services.
 In September 2015 three companies were registered at Companies House:

 - Bolton Care and Support Limited

-- Bolton Care and Support (A) Limited
+- · Bolton Care and Support (A) Limited

 - Bolton Care and Support (B) Limited